Joc Pederson: 2015

 Baseball America named Pederson the #8 prospect in 2015, and MLB.com ranked him the 13th-best prospect in baseball going into the 2015 season.
 The offseason trade of Matt Kemp created an opening in center field, and Pederson was named the Opening Day starting center fielder, beating out the veteran Andre Ethier for the position.

 He hit his first MLB home run on April 12 off of A. J. Schugel of the Arizona Diamondbacks in a 7–4 victory.
 On May 1, he hit his first major league grand slam off of Rubby De La Rosa of the Diamondbacks, a 446-foot blow.
 Pederson homered in both games of a day-night doubleheader on June 2; his second homer travelled an estimated 480 feet.
 On June 3, he homered in his fifth consecutive game, becoming only the fifth Dodgers to ever do so.

 Pederson was selected to the National League squad in the 2015 Major League Baseball All-Star Game, the first Dodgers rookie to be selected as an All Star since Hideo Nomo in 1995, He became the first Dodgers rookie position player to ever start in an All-Star game.
 He was also selected to participate in the 2015 Home Run Derby.
 The #4 seed, Pederson made it all the way to the final round, losing 15–14 to Todd Frazier.

 However, Pederson's performance tailed off in June and July.
-Batting .230 with 20 home runs before the All-Star Game, he would only hit six in the second half of the season, batting .178 for the remainder of the season.
+He batted .230 with 20 home runs before the All-Star Game, but he would only hit six in the second half of the season, batting .178 for the remainder of the season.
 On August 23, Pederson lost his starting center fielder job due to his extended slump.

 In 151 games in 2015, he hit .210/.346/.417 with 26 homers (the second-most by a Dodger rookie in franchise history, behind Mike Piazza's 35 in 1993), 67 runs, 54 RBIs, and 92 walks (fifth in the NL).
 His batting average was the lowest among qualified hitters.
 He tied the lowest RBI total ever by a player with 25 or more homers (Ron Gant also hit 26 home runs with 54 RBIs, in 2000).
 He also tied Matt Kemp for the Dodgers franchise strikeout record, with 170 (3rd in the National League).
 His exit velocity on a batted ball of 114.3 mph was in the top 4% of all major leaguers.
 At the conclusion of the season, he was selected to Baseball Americas All-Rookie team.

 The Dodgers won the NL West title, and Pederson reached the playoffs for the first time as Los Angeles faced the New York Mets in the 2015 NL Division Series (NLDS).
 He had starts in Games 1 and 5 of the series, but was hitless as the Dodgers fell to the Mets in five games.